 It’s unlikely we’ll see cross-platform support for Overwatch.
 However, it’s possible we’ll see it with Overwatch 2.
 Given that players from the original game and the sequel will be able to play together in some game modes suggests that Blizzard is implementing some external progression tracking system.

 Outside of technical problems, there’s one massive hurdle for Overwatch cross-platform support: The keyboard and mouse.
 On consoles, Overwatch supports a controller, and on PC, it supports keyboard and mouse.
 Despite supporting keyboard and mouse inputs, you can’t use this setup on a PS4 or Xbox One.
 There are ways around this problem that involve spending a few hundred dollars on an adapter, but we wouldn’t recommend going that route.

 In a forum post, Kaplan stated that “the Overwatch team objects to the use of mouse and keyboard on console.”
 This statement isn’t an explicit ban threat, but it’s close.
 Understanding the team’s rationale is essential for soothing frustrations over a lack of support, of course.
 Suppose one person is using a keyboard and mouse and everyone else a controller.
 The person with a keyboard has an unfair advantage.
 Sure, you could point to other games that support crossplay regardless of your input device (Modern Warfare is among them).
 For Overwatch, though, the dev team has decided that it’s too significant an advantage for this particular game.

-The main reason for this stance is likely because of the Overwatch League.
-A player could be better with a controller than they are with a keyboard and mouse, or vice versa.
-Unless all things are equal, the matchup results are not an accurate measure of skill.
-Professional play is all about measuring skill, so consistency is key.
-Overwatch is passionate about that style of play and has been since its launch.
+The Overwatch League is the largest explanation for this stance.
+An Overwatch player may have a stronger skillset with a controller rather than with a keyboard and mouse, or vice versa.
+Unless all factors are constant, the matchup results are incapable of accurately measuring skill.
+Since professional play is centered around measuring skill, consistency is extremely important.
+Overwatch is known for its long-time passion for the playstyle.